codsen/codsen/packages/object-flatten-referencing/README.md

 }
 ```

-but, for example, you need to make it like:
+but, you need the key to have its value as string:

 ```js
 {